Project-MONAI/tutorials/automl/DiNTS/README.md

 ## Questions and bugs

-- For questions relating to the use of MONAI, please us our [Discussions tab](https://github.com/Project-MONAI/MONAI/discussions) on the main repository of MONAI.
+- For questions relating to the use of MONAI, please use our [Discussions tab](https://github.com/Project-MONAI/MONAI/discussions) on the main repository of MONAI.
 - For bugs relating to MONAI functionality, please create an issue on the [main repository](https://github.com/Project-MONAI/MONAI/issues).
 - For bugs relating to the running of a tutorial, please create an issue in [this repository](https://github.com/Project-MONAI/Tutorials/issues).